 What You Need:

-- plain photo album- any size, but the one I use here fits 4×6 photos
+- plain photo album- any size will work, but the one I use here fits 4×6 photos

 - fabric- enough to cover your album with about an inch excess on all sides (I get mine from Fabric.com)